There are many books on habits that come and go but Atomic Habits is one of the most practical books in this segment.

 Motion makes you feel that you are getting things done but in reality, you are just preparing to get something done.

-Later that preparation becomes a form of procrastination and you never start with the habit that you were planning to.
+Later then, preparation becomes a form of procrastination and you never start with the habit that you were planning to.

 If you want to master a habit, the key is to start with REPETITION, not PERFECTION. 💡 To make a habit: You just need to get your reps in.